Together-Java/ElevatorEvent/Contest/Assignment/task.md

 First and foremost, the main objective of the assignment is to ensure that everyone arrives at their destination.
 As simple as this sounds, this can already be a tough challenge on itself.

-To make your life easy, we abort your code in such a case, and you will see an error message:
+To make your life easy, we abort your code if it seems to be stuck, and you will see an error message:

 ```java
 if (stepCount >= 100_000) {